-Due to Covid-19, Y grades will automatically be converted to the P/NRC system.
+Due to Covid-19, Y grades were automatically converted to the P/NRC system for Winter 2020.
 After the July 1 deadline, students will not be able to uncover the grade unless an exception is made.
-The exception process is still being determined by the University Registrar.

 The "Y" grade can be assigned only for an approved extended multi-term class.
 "Y" grades are used if there is enrollment in the class spanning two terms, such as year-long research or design courses.
 The student is assigned a grade of "Y" for the first term and then at the end of second term is assigned the same final grade for both semesters, which replaced the "Y" in the first term.